cambridge-cares/TheWorldAvatar/Agents/BuildingIdentificationAgent/README.md

 - ```newTable``` (Optional): The name of the table in which the results of the matching should be stored.
 By default, this table is called 'matched_buildings' and it is created in the 'public' schema.
 - ```filterColumns``` (Optional): A JSONArray of strings specifying the columns of the user-specified table containing the attributes required to exclude unwanted geometries.
 This parameter
 - ```excludedValues``` (Optional): A JSONArray of JSONArrays.
 Each nested JSONArray contains a list of strings specifying values of the corresponding attribute specified in ```filterColumns``` which should be excluded from the matching.
+- ```mapping``` (Optional): The name of an Ontop mapping file specifying the triples linking the user-specified geometries to the buildings to which they are matched.
+This mapping file must be placed in the  'BuildingIdentificationAgent/src/resources' folder.

 For both routes, the desired values of various input parameters can be set in the input.json file.
 Subsequently, the POST request is sent to the agent as follows: